Table of Contents

 Sigiriya is a small hamlet and there are no cities or shopping area to hang around.
 But, there are several small boutiques giving you the option to buy things such as water and other drinks, sun-cream, short eats etc, which most travellers are looking for.
 There are several hotels around the fortress giving the travellers of affordable dining and lodging options.
 As such budget-conscious travellers can find a place to stay without any trouble.
 Same times, there are many properties with luxurious facilities for travellers, who like to have luxury accommodation in Sigiriya.

-Places to visit in Sigiriya- Sigiriya archaeological museum
+Places to visit from Sigiriya rock fortress- archaeological museum

 The archaeological museum is also located near Sigiriya fortress and can be considered as one of the important places to visit in Sigiriya, in the expansive area between the outer moat and the middle rampart on the western side of Sigiriya.